Vitor-de-Almeida/Vitor-de-Almeida/README.md

 - I am studying the second period of software engineering at Uninter University.
 - I’m interested in achieve knowlodgment and professional experience.
 - 🌱 I’m currently learning HTML5 and Python.
-- 💞️ I’m looking to collaborate on any project that may appear.
+- 💞️ I’m looking to collaborate on any project that may appear and could be helpfull to my learning experience.
-- 📫 You can contact me by email vitorrenanalmeida@gmail.com or at instagram:vitorrenanalmeida.
+- 📫 You can contact me here, in gitgub, by email vitorrenanalmeida@gmail.com or at instagram:vitorrenanalmeida.

 <!---
 Vitor-de-Almeida/Vitor-de-Almeida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.